fermmm/group-date/readme/deploying-aws.md

    `chmod +x vendor/graphml2csv/graphml2csv.py`

+3. Login to AWS with the root user and follow [these steps](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-IAM.html) to allow Neptune to access the S3 Bucket where the CSV files will be located later.
+   There is a missing detail in these steps: Under the title "Creating the Amazon S3 VPC Endpoint" there is a step that says: "Choose the Service Name com.amazonaws.region.s3", when you search for that you may find 2 services with that name, select the one of type "Gateway".

+### Once you have the setup done follow these steps to make a migration:

-3. To generate a CSV from **database-backups/current.xml** run this command:
+1. To generate a CSV from **database-backups/latest.xml** run this command:

    `./vendor/graphml2csv/graphml2csv.py -i database-backups/latest.xml`